Do Rodents in Washington State Carry Hantavirus?

 Because infected Deer mice live throughout the state, human cases of Hantavirus Pulmonary Syndrome can occur in any part of Washington.
 Typically, one to five cases occur each year.

 What are the symptoms of Hantavirus Pulmonary Syndrome?

 According to the Washington State Department of Health, symptoms begin one to eight weeks after inhaling the virus and typically start with 3-5 days of illness including:

 - As the disease gets worse, it causes shortness of breath due to fluid filled lungs.

 Because of the dangerous nature of the disease, hospital care is usually required.
 This means it is a serious disease.
 About one out of three people diagnosed with HPS have died.

 What should I do if I think I’ve contracted HPS?

-What should I do to prevent HPS?
+What should I do to prevent Hantavirus Pulmonary Syndrome?

 Keeping rodents out of your home and workplace is a sound preventive measure against HPS and other rodent-borne pathogens.
 If you think you may have rodents in your home, then you should contact Eastside Exterminators right away for a rodent inspection.

 Eastside Exterminators has been in business since 1969 and pioneered the four-step rodent inspection and exclusion process.
 Our team of highly trained, licensed professionals will conduct a 27-point inspection of your home.
-Our structural exclusion experts use top quality materials to create a long-lasting seal that will prevent rodents from gaining access.
+Eastside's structural exclusion experts use top quality materials to create a long-lasting seal that will prevent rodents from gaining access.
 Trapping throughout the process removes any rodents living on the inside of the structure while the exclusion process takes place.
 Our ongoing Signature Service controls the outside population over time to reduce the pressure to gain entry into your home.